cryptomator/docs/source/desktop/volume-type.rst

 Filesystem in USErspace (`FUSE <https://en.wikipedia.org/wiki/Filesystem_in_Userspace>`_) is a filesystem interface originally developed for Unix operating systems that lets non-privileged users create their own file systems without editing kernel code.
 It is now supported on all major desktop OS'ses.
+In general FUSE volume types have a very good performance.

 All FUSE related volume types support additional, custom mount options.
 Every option must be prefixed with ``-o`` when specified, i.e. if you want to specify ``allow_other``, you enter ``-oallow_other``.